 Every winter, property owners face the expense and upset of frozen water pipes and meters.
-Frozen pipes aren’t just an inconvenience.
-Families have their homes ruined and their lives disrupted each winter because of water pipes that freeze.
+Frozen pipes aren’t just an inconvenience: substantial damage and disruption can result when pipes freeze.
 Read on for important tips to avoid frozen water pipes in your home.

 - Find the master shutoff valve.
 It may be near the water heater, washing machine, or where the water service pipe enters the house from the street.
 If a pipe bursts anywhere in the house, this valve will turn the water flow off.
 Make sure everyone in the residence knows where this valve is.

 - Have a plumber’s number handy, in case of an unexpected emergency.

 - Maintain heat at 55 degrees minimum (including in basement).

 - Avoid drafts where water meter and exposed pipe are located.